Create and manage roles with Splunk Web

 If you have configured the Splunk platform instance so that search filters for a role eliminate, rather than select results, actual results might be the opposite of what you see in the preview.
 The

 In the 5.
 Resources tab, you can control the default app that a user with this role sees when they log into the Splunk platform.
-You can also control various search job characteristics and limits.
+You can also set user- and role-based limits to concurrent searches, role-based limits to search time ranges, and limits to the amount of disk space that a person with a given role can take up with their search jobs at a given time.

 - (Optional) In the Default app dropdown, select the default Splunk app that appears when a user that holds this role logs in.

-- (Optional) In the Role search job limit section, enter the maximum number of standard searches that this role can run at a time in the Standard search job limit text box.
+- (Optional) In the Role search job limit section, enter the maximum number of standard searches that this role can run concurrently in the Standard search job limit text box.

 To remove search limits, you can enter 0 in this and other search limit text boxes.

-- (Optional) Enter the maximum number of real-time searches that a user with this role can run at a time in the Real-time search job limit text box.
+- (Optional) Enter the maximum number of real-time searches that a user with this role can run concurrently in the Real-time search job limit text box.

-- (Optional) In the User search job limit section, enter the maximum number of standard searches that users can run at a time in the Standard search job limit text box.
+- (Optional) In the User search job limit section, enter the maximum number of standard and real-time searches that a user can run concurrently in the Standard search job limit and Real-time search limit text boxes.

-- (Optional) In the Disk space limit section, enter the amount of disk space that search jobs for this role can take up at a given time in the Standard search limit text box.
+- (Optional) In the Disk space limit section, enter the amount of space that search jobs run by a person with this role can take up on disk at a given time in the Standard search limit text box.

 Save changes to role configurations